sarataha/configmirror-operator/README.md

 - Demo uses manual secret sync, production would automate this

 ### Design Decisions
-- Manual AWS Secrets Manager sync due to time constraints (production would use External Secrets Operator)
+- Manually syncing RDS credentials from AWS Secrets Manager to keep things simple.
+In prod I'd use External Secrets Operator to automate this
-- Password-based database auth for simplicity (production would use IAM database authentication with IRSA)
+- Using password-based auth for the database to keep the setup straightforward.
+IAM auth would be better for prod
-- Only linux/amd64 build to speed up CI (ARM64 can be added later)
+- Building only for linux/amd64 to keep CI builds fast.
+ARM64 support can come later if needed
-- Operator continues working without database connection for easier testing
+- The operator keeps running even without database access, which made testing way easier

 ## License